duneroadrunner/scpptool/README.md

 ### How to Build:

-[Download llvm 8](http://releases.llvm.org/download.html#8.0.0) and extract it to a directory of your choosing, say, `~/llvm8`.
-[Download scpptool](https://github.com/duneroadrunner/scpptool/archive/master.zip) and extract it to a directory of your choosing, say, `~/scpptool`.
+Download the [llvm 8 pre-built binaries](http://releases.llvm.org/download.html#8.0.0) and extract them to a directory of your choosing.
+Download the [scpptool source code](https://github.com/duneroadrunner/scpptool/archive/master.zip) and extract it to a directory of your choosing.
 Open a shell and switch to the `src` subdirectory of the scpptool directory.
 Type:

-`make LLVM_CONF=~/llvm8/bin/llvm-conf`
+`make LLVM_CONF={the llvm8 directory}/bin/llvm-conf`

-(If necessary, substitute the `~/llvm8` part with the directory you chose for llvm 8.)
+Substituting the `{the llvm8 directory}` part with the directory where you extracted llvm 8.

 ### How to Use: